What was the problem?

-Early access to HIV care optimizes individual and public health outcomes.
-Peer navigators assist individual patients to navigate the continuum of care, ensuring barriers to care and treatment are resolved and movement through each stage of care is as seamless as possible.
-People living with HIV (PLHIV) can be trained to act as peer navigators for other patients, particularly in settings with a severe shortage of human resources for health.
+Prompt engagement in HIV care optimizes individual and public health outcomes.
+Peer navigators are individuals who assist individual patients to navigate through the continuum of care, ensuring that barriers to care and treatment are resolved and that each stage of care and treatment is as seamless as possible.
+It is well documented that PLHIV can be trained to effectively act as peer navigators for other patients, particularly in settings with a severe shortage of human resources for health.

+The benefit provided by patient navigators in relation to linkage-to-care and treatment is also well documented.
 Newly diagnosed HIV-positive persons have been more successfully linked to care when supported or encouraged by a peer patient navigator.
-Case managers strengthen patient outcomes throughout the HIV care continuum, including early linkage to care, retention in care, and sustained ART adherence.
-Lastly, models of community-based support and ART delivery, to complement facility-based ART programs, can be effective strategies for enhancing psychosocial support and improving access to, and outcomes across, the HIV care continuum.
+Case managers have been used to strengthen patient outcomes throughout the HIV care continuum including early linkage to care and treatment, retention in care and treatment, and sustained ART adherence.
+Lastly, models of community-based support and ART delivery to complement facility-based ART programs can be effective strategies for enhancing psychosocial support and improving access to and outcomes across the HIV care continuum.

-- Designate a point of contact for CommLink;
+- Designate a point-of-care for CommLink

-- Receive opened medical charts (started in the mobile unit);
+- Receive opened medical charts (started in the mobile unit)

 - Expedite services to CommLink clients accompanied by ECs, to the extent possible.

-Revised by the PEPFAR Solutions Team, May 2018
+Revised by the PEPFAR Solutions Team, July 2018